 How Often Should You Wash Your Braided Hair?

-While you can wash braided hair daily, it’s not a good idea.
+It’s not a good idea to wash braided hair every day.
 Washing it every day can put stress on the hair.
 Overstressed hair can lead to dryness and thinning.
 Plus, you may not have time to undertake the long process of washing your hair daily.

 How To Wash Different Types of Braids